 Introduction

-• Rooibos and honeybush teas (see separate page) and their health properties are valued in beverages, food flavourants, functional foods, nutraceuticals and cosmetics.
-Indeed, rooibos and honeybush have more than 300 trademarks and 20 patents to their names (Red Dawn IP Holdings, 2016).
+- Rooibos and honeybush teas (see separate page) and their health properties are valued in beverages, food flavourants, functional foods, nutraceuticals and cosmetics.
+Indeed, at one stage rooibos and honeybush had more than 300 trademarks and 20 patents to their names (Red Dawn IP Holdings, 2016).

 International business environment